ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 1. Initialize a network interface.
 1. Create a socket.
-1. Connect (does not apply for UDP).
+1. Connect (optional step for datagram protocols)
 1. Send data.
 1. Receive data.
 1. Close the socket.